-Compensation of production costs to producers affected by natural disasters (2013)

-Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO.

-Payments are included in the SCT for all crops.
+Compensation of production costs to producers affected by natural disasters (2013) Production limits: NO; Variable payment rates: YES; Input constraints: NO. Payments are included in the SCT for all crops.
 Co-financed from federal and regional budgets

 Non-specified variable input subsidies